jouets dans le grenier

 Local politicians embraced ‘deserving’ as defined by the national (at first) Alliance for Community Media b, and embraced as well one Louise Thompson (queen of the local N.O.W. establishment) as their appropriately inexperienced spokesman for that media.
 Deserving’ would now be, from Sea to Shining Sea, America’s Non-Profits (NPOs) – recognized as such when a former PA facility began to invoke the term ‘Community’ in its banner (like Speak Up’s TBCN, Tampa Bay Community Network, & its bogus history).
 Producers as individuals were no longer the primary consumers of a communication facility’s resources – they were as transparent labor to accommodate some NPO’s larger purpose.
 Facilities were no longer free, available instead now only to those who could afford them.

-In 1994 I was so bold as to notice “Advisory has been relentless in its effort to create a reality where Access natives are not citizens but imperial subjects, reserving "civilized" rules to themselves and leaving us to whatever "rat pack" percolates to be our leadership.
+Later in 1994 I was so bold as to notice “Advisory has been relentless in its effort to create a reality where Access natives are not citizens but imperial subjects, reserving ‘civilized’ rules to themselves and leaving us to whatever ‘rat pack’ percolates to be our leadership.”
 It is new doubly unfortunate, that local legislators take such delight in thwarting what for many of their citizens is a first serious opportunity for direct political experience, and that the franchisee has been so successful in convincing its clientele that occupational success in commercial production (with attendant servitude) as the only respectable goal of public access involvement.”
 For reasons disclosed in my next meeting’s minutes, I decided to challenge the appointment of one Joel Provost as our AMC rep. On 5/12/94 my contentions were rejected at a Step 3 hearing at 612.Horato St #6; Tampa 33606.
+Unfortunately, there are neither minutes nor any visual record of that proceeding.

 It seems my ability to preserve custodial material was not confined to infamous revelation describing our local government’s poor sense of obligation to service the First Amendment aspirations of its citizens.
 It had also to do with private industry’s very positive effort to support programmers here and elsewhere, as tools appropriate to its publications in the 21st century became available.
 And therefore far beyond the mischief given to the public as helpful to its simpler needs, by its government in Tampa.